khaldyAseel/Disease-detection-app-/README.md

 2. Deliver a comprehensive, end-to-end diagnostic solution.
 3. Improve healthcare accessibility for underserved populations.
 4. Foster research and innovation in disease detection.
-5. Provide continuous updates and improvements based on user feedback.

 ## How to Use
 1. **Access the Platform:** Visit the web application.